Bulbul Chakraborty

 Bulbul Chakraborty is the Enid and Nate Ancell Professor of Physics at Brandeis University.
 She is recognized for her contributions to soft condensed matter theory studying systems far from equilibrium, such as granular materials, amorphous systems, and statistical physics.
-She is an elected American Physical Society and American Association for the Advancement of Science fellow.
+She was elected as a Member of the American Academy of Arts and Sciences in 2026, as a fellow of the American Association for the Advancement of Science in 2019 and a fellow of the American Physical Society in 2009.

 Academic career

 Chakraborty graduated with a BSc in physics from the Indian Institute of Technology in 1974 and earned a PhD in 1979 from State University of New York, Stony Brook.
 The title of her PhD thesis is "Influence of thermal disorder on electronic properties of solids".
-She was a postdoctoral fellow at Argonne National Laboratory, NORDITA, Denmark, and a research associate at the Indian Institute of Science.
+She was a postdoctoral fellow at Argonne National Laboratory, Nordic Institute for Theoretical Physics (NORDITA) in Denmark, and a research associate at the Indian Institute of Science.
 She was a Scientific Officer (equivalent of assistant professor) at the Materials Science Laboratory, Indira Gandhi Center for Atomic Research (1984–1986), and an Associate Research Physicist and Lecturer, in Applied Physics, at Yale University (1987–1989).
 Chakraborty joined the faculty in the Physics Department at Brandeis University in 1989, where she has been Full Professor since 2000.

 Research contributions

 Chakraborty has made significant contributions to the understanding of the jamming transition in amorphous materials.
 Her group uses statistical frameworks to investigate the properties of shear-jammed and densely packed particulate materials, finding that elasticity and friction are correlated with athermal fluctuations in many disordered systems.

-According to Google Scholar, her publications have received over 4,000 citations and her h-index is 34.
+According to Google Scholar, her publications have received over 6,000 citations and her h-index is 39.

 Awards and honors

 Chakraborty is the Enid and Nate Ancell Professor of Physics at Brandeis University.
 She was elected fellow of the American Physical Society (APS) in 2008 "for important theoretical contributions to diverse areas of condensed matter physics, including frustrated magnets, diffusion of light particles in metals, the glass transition, and jamming in granular systems".
 In 2018, the Simons Foundation awarded Chakraborty a Simons Fellowship in Theoretical Physics.

 Chakraborty was elected Fellow of the American Association for the Advancement of Science (AAAS) in 2020.

+Chakraborty received a 2025 Obie Award for her performance in the play Rheology, written by her son Shayok Misha Chowdhury.